jesmcc/GroceryCompare/README.md

 # GroceryCompare
 Compares grocery prices between NZ supermarkets with flask!
+Currently comparing Countdown and New World.